 Cyber resilience knowledge, skills and behaviours are important aspects in practitioner training and the digital transformation of youth work organisations, two of the priorities in our digital youth work strategy.

-This year our Cyber Resilience projects focus on embedding Cyber Resilience into youth work and professional learning offers.
+This year their Cyber Resilience projects focus on embedding Cyber Resilience into youth work and professional learning offers.
 YouthLink Scotland, with funding from Scottish Government is delivering:

 - A small grants fund around cyber resilience resources and badges for young people